stellarwp/slic/docs/setup.md

 ## Prerequisites

-1. Docker
+1. Docker (installed and running)

 ## Setup

-1. Clone this repository to your machine
+1. Clone this repository to your machine.
+Should be a common location, not within a single WP site's directory (e.g. `~/git/tric`)
 1. Ensure the `tric` command is runnable by adding it to your path or symlinking `tric` into a directory that is in your path.

 ### Add to your path